cocos/cocos-docs/en/advanced-topics/java-reflection.md

-# How to Call Java methods using JavaScript on Android
+# How to Call Java Methods Using JavaScript on Android

 With the Cocos Creator Android build, developers can call Java static methods directly in JavaScript.
 Doing so is very simple: